radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 {{< rad file="snippets/app.bicep" embed=true marker="//APPBASE" >}}

-The environment property depicts the environment that was initialized in the previous step for the app to land on.
-Radius will automatically inject the `environment` parameter into the bicep file during deployment.
+The **environment** property specifies the environmentId to deploy the application and other resources into.
+Since this was initialized in the previous step via the CLI, `rad deploy` will automatically inject the `environment` parameter into the Bicep file during deployment.

-The location property defines where to deploy a resource within the targeted platform.
-It is currently a required property that we expect to remove in a future release.
+The **location** property defines where to deploy a resource within the targeted platform.
+For self-hosted Kubernetes environments this value must be set to `'global'`.
 See [Resource Schema]({{< ref resource-schema >}}) for more info.

 ## Container